liyocee/arxiv_publications/Readme.md

         - One for creating topic/articles classifications outlined here:  https://arxiv.org/help/api/user-manual
 - Start the server: `python manage.py runserver`

-# Synchronization approahces
+# Articles Synchronization approahces
-The project employs two sychronization approaches:
+The project employs two articles sychronization approaches:
  - ## Initial synchronization
     - This happens when the application is setup for the first time
     - It fetches six months worth of metadata by default on specified topics/categories